anshanu123/DeveloperBuddy/README.md

 # DeveloperBuddy
-Amazon Alexa Skill to Assist in the Generation of Code
+Amazon Alexa Skill to Assist in the generation of code.
+Currently supports python only.

 ## Possible Queries
 - **Alexa, comment line <line_number>**